QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 <div class="row row-cols-md-2"><div>

-Modern Windows are using the hash format "NT", also referred as "NTLM", because "LM" was the previous hash format.
+Modern Windows are using the hash format "NT", also referred to as "NTLM", because "LM" was the previous hash format.

 ```bash
 $ john hash --format=nt --wordlist=wordlist